 |Raphidiidae||H. Aspöck et al. 1991 [r#6999]|

 Table 2.
 Baseline Taxonomic References: works primarily restricted by geographic region.
-Works included in this table are large-area, regional faunas that treat the entire Neuropterida (unless otherwise indicated).
+Works included in this table are prominent national or regional faunas that treat the entire Neuropterida (unless otherwise indicated).
 No attempt has been made to include all recent national faunal lists.

 |Nearctic||Oswald et al. 2002 [r#10033] (Mexico); Penny et al. 1997 [r#8867] (America north of Mexico)|